hajduakos/RayTracerDotNet/README.md

 ## Building and running

 The program can be built using the `dotnet` command.
-When running the program the first parameter specifies the input scene and the second parameter specifies the output image path.
+When running the program the single parameter specifies the input scene.

 **Windows**
 ```
 dotnet build -c release
-bin\Release\netcoreapp3.0\RayTracer.exe Scenes\misc.xml output.png
+bin\Release\netcoreapp3.0\RayTracer.exe Scenes\misc.xml
 ```

 **Linux**